mustang-im/mustang/README.md

 Corvette

-This is a successor of the Thunderbird email client.
+This is a prototype for a successor of the Thunderbird email client.
 It is a desktop email client written entirely in JavaScript and HTML.
 It should later run on smartphones as app as well, using a different UI.